LJMU-SE/2324-LJMU-ColdFrame-EmbeddedProject1/README.md

 The aim of this project is to develop an embedded system for operating as a garden cold frame monitoring system.

+Main is located in src/ , and all custom classes are located in /lib

 ## Hardware

 The system is developed using the **ESP-32 microcontroller**.
 The user interface is facilitated through an **Adafruit TFT display**, which provides real-time feedback on the current environment and system status.